 - Cook until softened, stirring occasionally, 4-5 mins.

-- Add the Thai spice and ginger and fry for 1 min.
+- Add the Thai spice and ginger and fry until fragrant, 1 min.

-- Add the beef stock powder along with 75ml water (double for 4p).
+- Add the stock powder along with 75ml water (double for 4p).

 - Stir in the pak choi.
 Simmer until the liquid has reduced by half and the pak choi is tender, 3-4 mins.